-4. Responsibilities for RE within the school
+4. Responsibilities for RE within the School

-As well as fulfilling their legal obligations, the members of the advisory body and head teacher should also make sure that:
+As well as fulfilling their legal obligations, the members of the Advisory Body and headteacher should also make sure that:

-- All pupils make progress in achieving the learning objectives of the RE curriculum - Those teaching RE are suitably qualified and trained in the subject and have opportunities for CPD - Teachers are aware of RE's contribution in developing pupil's understanding of religion and belief. - Teachers are aware of RE's duty to promote community cohesion. - Clear information is provided for parents on the RE curriculum and the right to withdraw - RE is resourced, staffed and timetabled so that both schools can fulfil their legal obligation on RE and pupils can make good progress (Reception minimum 30 hours per school year, Key stage one minimum 36 hours per school year and key stage two minimum 45 hours per school year). - Where there are insufficient teachers in a school who are prepared to teach RE, the head teacher must ensure that pupils receive their entitlement to RE.
-In these circumstances, head teachers might wish to seek advice from their LA or SACRE.
+- All pupils make progress in achieving the learning objectives of the RE curriculum - Those teaching RE are suitably qualified and trained in the subject and have opportunities for CPD - Teachers are aware of RE's contribution in developing pupils understanding of religion and belief. - Teachers are aware of RE's duty to promote community cohesion. - Clear information is provided for parents on the RE curriculum and the right to withdraw - RE is resourced, staffed and timetabled so that the school can fulfil its legal obligation on RE and pupils can make good progress (Reception minimum 30 hours per school year, Key Stage One minimum 36 hours per school year and Key Stage Two minimum 45 hours per school year). - Where there are insufficient teachers in the school who are prepared to teach RE, the headteacher must ensure that pupils receive their entitlement to RE.
+In these circumstances, headteacher might wish to seek advice from their LA or SACRE.

-5. The right to withdraw from RE
+5. The Right to Withdraw from RE

-At The Weatheralls Primary School, we wish to be an inclusive community but we recognise that parents have a legal right to withdraw their child from religious education on the grounds of conscience.
+At The Shade Primary School, we wish to be an inclusive community but we recognise that parents have a legal right to withdraw their child from religious education on the grounds of conscience.
 However, the right of withdrawal does not extend to other areas of the curriculum when spontaneous questions on religious matters are raised by pupils.